 Inspired by the city’s history of ethnic and musical diversity, and fresh out of University of Miami’s Frost School of Music , bassist, vocalist, and bandleader Taylor Smith came to New Orleans in 2010 and began to collect some of his favorite vintage repertoire, while also composing some of his own songs inspired by the sounds he encountered live for the first time in the Big Easy.
 Arranging this collection for a six-piece jazz ensemble and giving it a healthy dose of New Orleans flavor, he decided to recruit like-minded colleagues, and bring his work to the streets of New Orleans, where most of the band members cut their teeth busking amongst closed storefronts on the sidewalks of the French Quarter at night.

-With three tours of the Europe under their belt including two performances at the Maverick Festival, one epic tour of Alaska, two years in a row of appearances at the LEAF Festival in Black Mountain, NC, plus a recent tour through Australia where they were featured performers at the Dashville Skyline Festival, they show no signs of letting up on roamin' around the planet in 2018.
-Stay tuned for upcoming tour details, and news of collaborative works with Australian singer-songwriter Lachlan Bryan, and Louisiana locals to be announced.
+With five tours of the UK & Europe under their belt including two performances at the Maverick Festival, one epic tour of Alaska, two years in a row of appearances at the LEAF Festival in Black Mountain, NC, a 2017 tour through Australia where they were featured performers at the Dashville Skyline Festival, and a recent series of performances at the 2019 Anchorage Folk Festival and New Orleans French Quarter Festival, they show no signs of stopping their roamin' around the planet anytime soon.